blandflakes/brewing/rauchbier.md

 Was concerned that this was an acetobacter infection.
 However, on examination on 2015-03-07, looks to be bubbles from yeast activity, and less like an infection.

 Sampled gravity on 2015-03-23.
 Came out to about 1.029, which makes my previous reading suspect.
 In either case, fermentation is continuing along.
 Taste was solid, if a little weak.
 Will check the gravity after my trip to Colorado to see if it's ready for a rest.

+Observed much slowed fermentation 2015-03-30.
+Performing a diacetyl rest by setting the temp controller to 65 degrees.
+Will possibly lager for a couple of weeks after the rest is complete.